carloscip/deai-bootcamp/personal-chef/homework-report.md

 ## 1. Experiment Process

-### Step 1: Running the First Script
+### Step 1: Requesting Dish Suggestions
 - The first person ran a [script using GenAI](https://github.com/carloscip/deai-bootcamp/tree/genai/personal-chef) to generate dish suggestions based on given ingredients:
 > Che Carlos, I've got shrimp, coconut milk, ginger, cilantro, and rice noodles.
 What dish would you recommend?
-- The AI responded with: "Che, those ingredients are more like Thai food, boludo!
+- The AI responded with:
+> Che, those ingredients are more like Thai food, boludo!
 We don't really use coconut milk in Argentina.
 But, let's see...
 Shrimp we can definitely do.
 Hmmm... maybe you can try adapting those flavors to a Chimichurri de Langostinos (Shrimp Chimichurri) and serve it with rice.
 But coconut milk and rice noodles... not really Argentinian, pibe!
-It's a tough one!"
+It's a tough one!

 ### Step 2: Requesting a Recipe
 - The second person used a different script with an Italian AI personality to request a recipe for Shrimp Chimichurri.